Composting in Washtenaw County

 Materials to Add: coffee grounds, corncobs and stalks, eggshells, grass clippings, hair, leaves, peanut shells, vegetable and fruit scraps, sawdust and wood chips, as well as straw and hay.

 Materials to Avoid: animal products, oils, invasive or diseased plants, coal and wood ash.

 Become a CERTIFIED MASTER COMPOSTER in Washtenaw County!
 Learn all about composting, from backyard composting, vermiculture (worm composting!), compost tea, soils, take a guided, technical tour of the Ann Arbor Municipal compost operation and more.
-This Master Composter class is organized by Project Grow through Washtenaw County and the Ann Arbor Public Schools (AAPS) Rec & Ed Program.
-Class registration is available online at http://reced.aaps.k12.mi.us.
-This 6-week class is held once per year and is scheduled to take place Wednesday, September 21 to Wednesday, November 2, 2016.
+The Master Composter Certification class is collaboatively organized by Project Grow, Washtenaw County and the Ann Arbor Public Schools (AAPS) Rec & Ed Program.
+Register for class online via AAPS Rec & Ed.
+This 7-week class is held once per year and is scheduled to take place Wednesday, September 21 to Wednesday, November 2, 2016.